Xenobii/nmf_mpe/README.md

 # Multi-Pitch Estimation with Nonnegative Matrix Factorization

-In this project we will examine how NMF can be used for multi-pitch estimation.
-This approach was
+In this project we will examine how NMF (and potentially deep NMF) can be used for multi-pitch estimation.
+This approach is inspired by traditional MPE methods with the goal of examining a more lightweight and interpretable approach of MPE.
+This could be potentially expanded towards a fully unsupervised or self-supervised method in the future.

 ## Multi-pitch Estimation (MPE)